How to Enable Lockdown Mode on iOS 16

 How to access your excluded websites on Lockdown Mode

-To access the websites you’ve excluded in Lockdown Mode, open the Settings app on iOS and go to Privacy & Security
+1. Open the Settings app on your iPhone and go to Privacy & Security

 This will remove only the selected websites from the list and keep the rest in the excluded list.